 b.
 The percentage increase in remuneration of Manager CFO and Company Secretary

-|Designation ||% increase in remuneration in the financial year |
+|Designation ||% increase in remuneration in the Financial Year |

-|Manager ||8.0 |
+|Manager ||0.93 |

-|Chief Financial Officer ||8.0 |
+|Chief Financial Officer (CFO) ||1.59 |

 c.
 The percentage increase in the median remuneration of employees in the financialyear: 10.9%

 d.
 The number of permanent employees on the rolls of Company : 359

 e.
-The average percentage increase in the salaries of employees other than the Managerwas 11% as compared to an increase of 8% in the Manager's remuneration.
+The average percentage increase in the salaries of employees other than the Managerwas 10.2% as compared to an increase of 0.93% in the Manager's remuneration.

 The Company affirms that the remuneration is as per the remuneration policy of theCompany.

-12. AUDITORS AND AUDITORS' REPORT
+12. AUDITORS AND AUDITORS' REPORTS

 13. RELATED PARTY TRANSACTIONS

-14. CORPORATE SOCIAL RESPONSIBILITY
+14. CORPORATE SOCIAL RESPONSIBILITY (CSR)

-Corporate Social Responsibility Committee has formulated and recommended to the Boarda Corporate Social Responsibility Policy (CSR Policy) indicating the activities to beundertaken by the Company.
+Corporate Social Responsibility Committee has formulated and recommended to the Boarda Corporate Social Responsibility Policy (CSR Policy) in accordance with the provisions ofsection 135 of Companies Act 2013 and Schedule VII thereto indicating the activitieswhich can be undertaken by the Company as stated hereunder.
 This Policy has been approvedby the Board.
-The CSR Policy isavailable on the Company's website at the link: http://supremepetrochem.com/pdf/Corporate-Social-Responsibility.pdf.
+The CSR Policy is available on the Company's website at the link: http://supremepetrochem.com/pdf/Corporate-Social-Responsibility.pdf.

-(iii) protection of national heritage art and culture including restoration ofbuildings and sites of historical importance and works of art setting up publiclibraries.
+(iii) Protection of national heritage art and culture including restoration ofbuildings and sites of historical importance and works of art; setting up publiclibraries.

-(iv) contribution to the Prime Minister's National Relief Fund or any other fund set upby the Central Government for socio-economic development and relief and welfare of theSchedule Caste the Scheduled Tribes other backward classes minorities and women.
+(iv) Contribution to the Prime Minister's National Relief Fund or any other fund set upby the Central Government for socio-economic development and relief and welfare of theSchedule Caste the Scheduled Tribes other backward classes minorities and women.

-(v) contributions or funds provided to technology incubators located within academicinstitutions which are approved by the Central Government.
+(v) Contributions or funds provided to technology incubators located within academicinstitutions which are approved by the Central Government.

-(vii) rural development projects.
+(vii) Rural development projects.

 (viii) Slum rehabilitation.